 Why is Europe in so much trouble?

 "When I become pessimistic about America, I think about Europe and then I feel better about my country," Phelps admits.
-He thinks Europe is in bad shape and worries about its future.
-The southern countries have been struggling for years, the United Kingdom has voted to leave the European Union, populist voices are getting louder every day - and there is no productivity growth.
+He worries about Europe and its future.
+The southern countries have been struggling for years, the United Kingdom has voted to leave the European Union, populist voices are getting louder every day and there is no productivity growth.

 Are subsidies to low-wage jobs the way forward?

 This focus has turned Phelps into a radical advocate of subsidies to low-wage jobs, which he thinks would encourage companies to hire more low wage-people and pull up their rates.
 It’s his mission to keep campaigning for those at the bottom of society.
-Edmund S. Phelps, caught somewhere between the claim for subsidies and an argument for deregulation.
-It’s hard to tell where he’s located on the political scale.
-But he’d probably fight against a classification anyway.
+It’s hard to tell where he’s falls on the political scale but he’d probably fight against a classification anyway.